-I hope that if readers see a mistake they will set me straight.
+If you see a mistake, let me know.
 I’ll fix it as soon as I can.

 The Durham Bulls are the Triple-A franchise of the Tampa Bay Rays.